LevelUpMarketers/tta-management-plugin/docs/SampleData.md

 Some of the sample members only provide names and emails.
 The loader now handles missing fields like phone numbers so warnings do not appear during installation.
+Every column is filled with placeholder values so member profiles appear complete.